biotite-dev/biotite/doc/index.rst

 The *Biotite* package bundles popular tasks in computational molecular biology into a unifying *Python* framework.
-It can handle the complete molecular biology workflow for sequence and macromolecular structure data:
+It can handle the complete molecular biology workflow for sequence and biomolecular structure data:

-   - Downloading data from biological databases
+   - Fetching data from biological databases
    - Loading data from structure and sequence files
-   - Analyzing and modifying the data
+   - Analyzing and editing the data
    - Saving the data back to file
    - Interfacing external applications